ssreehari/ssreehari.github.io/group.md

 ## Join My Group

-I am actively recruiting motivated PhD students, postdoctoral researchers, and visiting scholars to join my research group at the Medical College of Wisconsin.
+I am actively recruiting motivated PhD students, postdoctoral researchers, and undergraduate students to join my research group at the Medical College of Wisconsin.

 ### What I Look For